jambit/wdio-cucumber-selected-steps/STEPS.md

-# Detailed list of included steps
+# Detailed List of Included Steps

 All of these steps can be used with `Given`, `When`, `Then` and `And`.